 - Signed image release consent form;

-- the repertoire already performed as chamber music.
+- The repertoire already performed as chamber music (doc or pdf).

 There are two stages to the selection process.

 The admission panel will first assess the candidate’s CV/resumé, which must be accompanied by a video of 15 minutes (minimum) to 30 minutes (maximum).
 The candidate must provide us with the link for this video, viewable on a platform for storing and sharing contents online (such as Youtube, Google Drive, Vimeo…).
 The results of the first stage of selection will be communicated to candidates by e-mail.
 The video must include: